animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 in a Region to expire.
 GemFire supports both Time-to-Live (TTL) and Idle-Timeout (TTI) entry expiration policies.

-Spring Data for GemFire provides the following expiration annotations:
+Spring Data for VMware GemFire provides the following expiration annotations:

 - `Expiration`